afedoriouk/budget-tracker/README.md

 ## Features of the Budget Tracker Progressive Web Applications (PWA)

 `
-Access the Budget Tracker without an internet connection.
+Access the Budget Tracker without an internet connection.</br>
 Update the balance & receive notifications about the changes.
 `
 ### Offline Functionality